reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 }
 ```

-This is much simpler and should perform just as well as the previous version!
+This is much simpler and performs just as well as the previous version!

 There are a couple of constraints to consider when using memoization though: